Ozzie Albies Preview, Player Props: Braves vs. Dodgers

 Ozzie Albies At The Plate

-- He ranks 51st in batting average, 83rd in on base percentage, and 17th in slugging among the qualifying hitters in MLB action.
+- Among the qualified hitters in MLB play, he ranks 51st in batting average, 86th in on-base percentage, and 18th in slugging.

-- Albies has picked up a hit in 82 of 120 games this year, with multiple hits 33 times.
+- Albies has reached base via a hit in 83 games this year (of 121 played), and had multiple hits in 33 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.